 | EUR | ~90% | Variable |

-Note: The presence of these factors does not predict outcomes.
+Note: these factors alone don't predict outcomes.
 Many economies have carried high debt ratios for decades without currency failures.

 Germany 1923